 I’d hate for my experience on earth to be lived with a heart containing animosity towards fellow human beings.

-We live in funny times; whilst there is a growing agitation and at times mockery of white male privilege in liberal circles, there’s simultaneously only been a cosmetic change in power hierarchy.
-White men rule the world as it were and they often do so arrogantly and with false morality, as if the big bang exploded last night.
+But we live in contradictory times.
+While there is a growing agitation and mockery of white male privilege in liberal circles, there’s simultaneously only been a cosmetic change in power hierarchy.
+White men rule the world as it were, and they often do so arrogantly and with false morality, as if the big bang exploded last night.
 You know?
 Take as an example how David Cameron is threatening African countries that ban homosexuality with aid sanctions.
 Would his government sanction the religious institution that was economically imposed on Africa during colonialism and that largely created homophobia in the first place?
 It would certainly be equally morally corrupt.

-Since the age of 12 when I was forced persuaded to move from Nigeria to Sweden, I’ve encountered challenges dealing with white men as a group.
+Especially since age thirteen, when I moved from Nigeria to Sweden, I’ve encountered challenging dealings with white men as a group.
 For example, within months in my new school in Sweden, my close friend, an Egyptian girl who also edits a blog, and I were chased by a group of white supremacist extremist boys down the corridors threatening to kill us.
 I was terrified.

-I’d also developed quick physically, so at that age, although not interested in guys yet and very shy, my adult stature attracted unwelcome attention especially from older white men.
-To summarize, over the years there’s been racism/sexism – subtle and overt – often sexually/racially laden from white male colleagues, schoolmates, bosses, professors and strangers.
+I also developed quick physically, so at that age, my adult stature attracted unwelcome attention especially from older white men.
+To summarise, over the years there’s been racism/sexism – subtle and overt – often sexually/racially laden from white male colleagues, schoolmates, bosses, professors and strangers.

 So to be terribly honest, generally speaking there is a place inside me where I’m watching my back around white men.